Zhang-Ale/My-mini-games/exercises/README.md

 **Team:** HongCheng and Alex

 **How to play:**
-W, A, D to move.
+W, A, D to move forward and rotate.
 Spacebar to increase elevation, S to decrease elevation.

 **Game goal:**